 - 1. Primary Fermentation: Allow beer to ferment for 7-14 days, then proceed to STEP 2 or 3. - 2.
-Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment and allow it to remain in secondary for one week, then proceed to STEP 3. - 3.
-Check gravity prior to proceeding with bottling to ensure termentation is complete.
+Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment, then proceed to STEP 3. - 3.
+Add 1 oz Cascade hops to fermenter in small muslin hop bags and allow 4-7 days contact time. - 4.
+Check gravity prior to proceeding with bottling to ensure fermentation is complete.
 (Reference Final Gravity under 'Recipe Details')